mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

   a.find { |i| i == 2 } # => 2
 </pre>

-As you may see, Ruby is trying to be very descriptive for the reader, so you don't need to read too much code to get a clue what the code is trying to do.
+As you can see, Ruby is trying to be very descriptive for the reader, so you don't need to read too much code to get a clue what the code is trying to do.

 There are many [aliases](http://ruby.about.com/od/rubyfeatures/a/aliasing.htm)